-- Schedule and office tour for the new employee so they feel less intimidated on day one.
+- Schedule an office tour for the new employee so they feel less intimidated on day one.

 Now that you have some ideas for your own pre-boarding program, it’s time to get to work!
 Once you have your new program in place, you notice how much less stressful that first day is for your new employees.
-In the short term, you’ll also have more productive new hires and in the long-run, your employees will stick around for much longer.
+In the short term, you’ll also have more productive new hires and in the long run, your employees will stick around for much longer.
 We don’t know about you, but we really like the sound of that!
 Looking for other ways to increase retention?
 Try hiring for culture.
 Our pre-employment assessment makes it easier than ever.
 Check it out today!